ecmwf/anemoi-graphs/docs/graphs/node_coordinates/hex_refined_icosahedron.rst

  Hexagonal refined Icosahedron
 ###############################

-This method allow us to define the nodes based on the Hexagonal Hierarchical Geospatial Indexing System, which uses hexagons to divide the sphere.
+This method allows us to define the nodes based on the Hexagonal Hierarchical Geospatial Indexing System, which uses hexagons to divide the sphere.
 With each refinement, each hexagon into seven smaller hexagons.

-To define the `node coordinates` based on hexagonal refinements of an icosahedron, you can use the following YAML configuration:
+To define the `node coordinates` based on the hexagonal refinements of an icosahedron, you can use the following YAML configuration:

 .. code:: yaml